njosselyn13/SARP_MODEL_GENERALIZABILITY/README.md

 Link to MHRN PC and MH coefficients: https://github.com/MHResearchNetwork/srpm-model (Look in "Results documents/", use "Primary care Coefficients.xlsx", "Mental health specialty coefficients.xlsx")

-Our data collected at XXXX-hospital is not publicly released at this time, pending approval.
+Our data collected at UMass Memorial Health is not publicly released at this time, pending approval.

 List of data feature columns and descriptions can be found in: "Analytic data dictionary original.xlsx"